hawkeye-stan/msfs-2024-popout-panel-manager/README.md

 ## App Release schedule
 November 19, 2024 - MSFS 2024 Game release<br/><br/>
 November 19, 2024 to November 21, 2024 - Game testing with existing code and gap analysis<br/><br/>
-November 22, 2024 to December 13, 2024 - Family vacation / holiday (unable to develop)<br/><br/>
+November 22, 2024 to December 13, 2024 - Family vacation / holiday (unable to play the game and develop POPM)<br/><br/>
-December 21, 2024 - targeted release 1.0 of MSFS 2024 Pop Out Panel Manager
+Before Christmas 2024 - targeted release 1.0 of MSFS 2024 Pop Out Panel Manager

 ## Note: No gaurantee!
 But I try hard to do a beta release if
 - the functionality gap between MSFS 2020 and MSFS 2024 is not massive